-There have been no material trading transactions with related parties during each of the years ended August 31, 2022 and 2021, other than the participation by certain related parties in the December 2021 private placement as described in Note 12b, whereby Donald Bubar, President and CEO, and Mr. Alan Ferry, Chair of the Board of Directors subscribed for 250,000 and 300,000 FT Units at \$0.12 per unit, respectively.
+There have been no material trading transactions with related parties during each of the years ended August 31, 2023 and 2022, other than the participation by certain related parties in the December 2021 private placement as described in note 14b, whereby Donald Bubar, former CEO, and Mr. Alan Ferry, lead Director subscribed for 250,000 and 300,000 flow-through units at \$0.12 per unit, respectively.